T-Fletcher/mailchimp-recurring-html-email-generator/README.md

     logs to.
 Assumes you are logged into aws-cli as a user with write access to this bucket

+AWS_REGION                              - string - optional
+    The AWS region to use for the
+    SNS topics e.g. ap-southeast-2

+AWS_SNS_TOPIC_ARN                       - string - optional
+    The ARN of the AWS SNS topic to send failure alert emails

+AWS_USER                                - string - optional
+    The AWS user with access to send messages to SNS topics

 DEBUG                                   - boolean - false
     Sends script output to the console